8th Canadian Hussars (Princess Louise's): History

 The earliest beginnings of the 8th Canadian Hussars (Princess Louise's) have traditionally been traced to the year 1775 in the Colony of Virginia where Captain John Saunders, of Princess Anne County, raised a troop of cavalry at his own expense to fight for the Crown against the Colonial rebels.
 This unusual Regiment included riflemen, grenadiers, artillery and cavalry, and it never knew defeat during the American conflict for independence.
 In September 1783, the Regiment as an entity sailed for Nova Scotia and reached Saint John on 27 September 1783.
 A large number of these Loyalists soldiers settled in the Saint John and Kennebecasis valleys by Loyalist soldiers, had a military tradition and indeed an effective militia.
 In 1839, the York County Troop, known for a time as the York Light Dragoons, was mobilized for service in the Aroostook War, a conflict with American lumbermen that never quite came to open fighting.
 For four months they patrolled the border and roads between Woodstock, Fredericton and Saint John.
 By 1848, eleven troops of cavalry were in existence.
 These troops included Hampton Troop of Cavalry, Assekeag Troop of Cavalry, Apohaqui Troop of Cavalry, Upham Troop of Cavalry, Johnston Troop of Cavalry, Shediac Troop of Cavalry, Springfield Troop of Cavalry, among others.

-By authority of Militia General Order No 1 of 4 April 1848, these eleven independent troops were united to form a Regiment entitled the New Brunswick Yeomanry Cavalry.
-It is this date that is officially recognized as the formation date of the 8th Canadian Hussars.
+By authority of Militia General Order No 1 of 4 April 1848, these eleven independent troops were united to form a regiment entitled the New Brunswick Yeomanry Cavalry.
+In 1972 the Canadian Armed Forces recognized this date as the official formation date of the regiment, but later rescinded this decision, citing the fact that the regiment did not meet the legally established deadline when re-enrolling in the Canadian Militia after Confederation.
+Under this interpretation, the regiment's official seniority date was 30 April 1869.
+However, in 2023, the Canadian Forces again recognized the establishment date of 4 April 1848.